franckbonin/tv_grab_uk_sky/Readme.md

 ### This should import your data every morning at 7:15 AM.
 Test it out:
  /Library/WebServer/Documents/eyetv/update.sh
 ### Eye tv should be lanched at the and of the process
-### go to channels list and choose xmltv as program provide
+### go to channels list and choose xmltv as program provider for every channel.
+### it should find programs within xml epg provided or ask you for corresponding channel names

 ## Enjoy !